mohammedjunaidn/E-Commerce_and_Sales_report/README.md

 Data visualization was performed using Python libraries such as Matplotlib and Seaborn, as well as the BI tool Power BI for creating interactive<br>
 dashboards to enable better e-commerce and sales business performance analysis.<br>
 ## Statistical Analysis and columns extraction
 Conducted a comprehensive statistical analysis encompassing both descriptive and inferential statistics.
-The study provides an understanding of<br>
+The study provides an understanding<br>
-statistical trends and the overall performance of the ongoing business.
+of statistical trends and the overall performance of the ongoing business.
 The analysis also offers insights into relationships between column <br>
 values and interactions across different columns, supporting improved machine learning performance for prediction and future value forecasting.<br>
 Libraries Used:<br>
 - Pandas